-2.6 Organization
+2.5 Organization

-Our main tool in the proof of Theorem 1 is a novel application of a powerful variant of Szemerédi's Regularity Lemma proved in [4].
+Our main tool in the proof of Theorem 1 is a novel application of a powerful variant of Szemerédi's Regularity Lemma proved in [3].
 In Section 3 we introduce the basic notions of regularity and state the regularity lemmas that we use and some of their standard consequences.
 The proof of Theorem 1 is quite involved technically, and thus we give in Section 4 an overview of it.
 In this section we also prove Theorem 6.
 The ideas of this proof, especially the usage of the notion of colored-homomorphism, may be useful for handling other problems involving induced subgraphs.
 In Section 5 we give the full proof of Theorem 1 as well as the proof of Theorem 2.
 The proofs of Theorems 3, 4 and 5 appear in Section 6.
 In Section 7, we describe several possible extensions and open problems that this paper suggests.
 Throughout the paper, whenever we relate, for example, to a function $f{3.1}$, we mean the function f defined in Lemma/Claim/Theorem 3.1.
-We would like to mention that readers that are not familiar with applications of the regularity-lemma may find it useful to refer to [11] prior to reading this paper.